-Some contributions of our approach consist of developing some tools for relating the above types of actions, their applications to several aspects of Mechanics, and the possibility of incorporating "dissipative phenomena" in a natural way at different (discrete vs continuous) levels.
+Some contributions of our approach consist of developing some tools for relating the above types of actions, their applications to several aspects of Mechanics, and the possibility of incorporating dissipative phenomena in a natural way at different (discrete vs continuous) levels.
 The idea is very simple again: Use (upper vs lower) triangular matrices whose diagonal elements are null.
-They can be visualized in a very easy way, because they induce "collapsing phenomena" (corresponding to volume contractions, e.g.) which can be reinterpreted in terms of vanishing nested modules.
+They can be visualized in a very easy way, because they induce collapsing phenomena which can be read in terms of vanishing nested subspaces.

-In our apporach, dissipative patterns are described in terms of nilpotent operators acting on the (co)tangent fields.
-This approach is compatible with singular map germs, because the finite-determinacy condition for finitely determined map-germs is characterized by by nilpotent operators on the tangent space $T_f(\mathcal{B}f)$ of the \mathcal{B} -orbit of $f \in C^r(n, p)$ for any of the usual \mathcal{B} -equivalence relations, i.e. $\mathcal{B} = \mathcal{R}$, \mathcal{L} , \mathcal{A} or \mathcal{K} .
-One must have in account that the resulting decompositions in \mathcal{B} -orbit spaces are not stratifications in the Thom's or the Whitney's sense because the number of cells is not finite, and one has not a locally Cartesian structure to describe limits of tangent or secant spaces.
+So, dissipative phenomena can be described in terms of nilpotent operators acting on the (co)tangent fields.
+This approach is compatible with the singular case because the finite-determinacy condition for finitely determined map-germs is characterized by by nilpotent operators on the tangent space $T_f(\mathcal{B}f)$ of the \mathcal{B} -orbit of $f \in C^r(n, p)$ for any of the usual \mathcal{B} -equivalence relations, i.e. $\mathcal{B} = \mathcal{R}$, \mathcal{L} , \mathcal{A} or \mathcal{K} .
+One must have in account that the resulting decompositions in robit spaces are not stratifications in the Thom's or the Whitney's sense because the number of cells is not finite, and one has not a locally cartesian structure to describe limits of tangent or secant spaces.